Learning Self-Growth Maps for Fast and Accurate Imbalanced Streaming Data Clustering: Introduction

 Density-based clustering methods determine object-cluster affiliation according to the local density of objects \cite{liu2018shared}, and they demonstrate a certain degree of capability in handling imbalanced data.
-For instance, Density Peaks Clustering (DPC) \cite{DPC} identifies data objects with relatively higher local density as cluster centers, and can thus explore smaller clusters.
-To further achieve a more reasonable density quantification, an algorithm called FKNN-DPC \cite{Xie} has been proposed employing fuzzy weighted $k$-nearest neighbor as a density measure.
+For instance, Density Peaks Clustering (DPC) \cite{DPC} identifies data objects with relatively higher local density as cluster centers, and can thus explore smaller clusters with relatively prominent local density.
+To achieve more reasonable density quantification, an algorithm called FKNN-DPC \cite{Xie} has been proposed, employing fuzzy weighted $k$-nearest neighbor as a density measure.
 With a more appropriate density measure, FKNN-DPC achieves better performance in detecting imbalanced clusters in comparison with the original DPC.
-Later, an approach called Local Density Peaks for Imbalanced data (LDPI) \cite{Tong_Wang_Liu} has been proposed adopting an adaptive subcluster construction scheme, which forms more subclusters than true clusters, and the subclusters are utilized to jointly support the detection of imbalanced clusters.
-However, LDPI is with a quadratic time complexity and is thus unsuitable for ISDC.
+Later, an approach called Local Density Peaks for Imbalanced data (LDPI) \cite{Tong_Wang_Liu} has been proposed, adopting an adaptive subcluster construction scheme, which forms more subclusters than true clusters to enhance the detection of imbalanced clusters.
+However, LDPI has an object-wise quadratic time complexity, thus outside the consideration of efficient ISDC.